Spousal Support Attorney – Get a Free In-Office Consultation with a Lawyer

 California Spousal Support & Retirement

+Do I have to pay support when I retire?
 You are entitled to retire at age 65 and cannot be required to work to support your spouse beyond that age.
 Additionally, if you’re forced into early retirement, you may be able to convince a court that you should not have to continue paying support.

 Raises and Bonuses

+How do my raises affect support?
+What if I got a bonus?
 The court cannot consider your increased post-separation earnings as a basis for awarding support beyond that which is justified by the marital standard of living.

-Job Loss: You should be able to receive a temporary abatement of support if you have been involuntarily terminated or had your income reduced.
+I lost my job.
+Do I have to pay support?
+You should be able to receive a temporary abatement of support if you have been involuntarily terminated or had your income reduced.
 You may be able to receive a permanent spousal support reduction or termination if you are unable to obtain comparable employment and have to take a pay cut.